-The evaluation team found no evidence of patient harm caused by the Alternate Destination - Mental Health projects.
+The evaluation team found no evidence that the Alternate Destination - Mental Health projects harmed patients.
 The community paramedics accurately screened patients to determine which of them could be safely transported directly to the mental health crisis center.
-Only 47 of the 2,045 patients enrolled in the project (2%) were transferred to an ED within six hours of arrival at the crisis center.
-These findings are consistent with the findings of a peer-reviewed publication regarding the first 1,000 people served by Stanislaus' project.
-13
+Only 86 of the 4,017 patients enrolled in the project (2.1%) were transferred to an ED within six hours of arrival at the crisis center.
+These findings are consistent with the findings of a peer-reviewed publication regarding the first 1,000 people served by Stanislaus' project.13

-Table 8 lists the reasons why the 47 patients were transferred to an ED.
-None of the transfers to an ED involved life-threatening conditions, and only four of the patients transferred were admitted for inpatient medical care.

-Twenty-five patients were discharged from an ED without transfer.
-Eighteen were subsequently transferred back to the mental health crisis center or to an inpatient psychiatric facility.
+Table 8 lists the reasons why the 86 patients were transferred to an ED.
+None of the transfers to an ED within six hours of admission involved a life-threatening condition, and only nine of the patients transferred were admitted for inpatient medical care.
+Forty-nine patients were discharged from an ED without transfer.
+Twenty-seven were subsequently transferred back to the mental health crisis center or to an inpatient psychiatric facility.
+One patient left an ED without being assessed by a clinician.

 Table 8.
-Reasons for Transfer to an ED within Six Hours of Admission to a Mental Health Crisis Center through First Quarter 2019 (47of 2,045 Patients)
+Reasons for Transfer to an ED within Six Hours of Admission to a Mental Health Crisis Center through First Quarter 2020 (86 of 4,017 Patients)